john-chapman/john-chapman.github.io/_posts/2016-11-26-factory-pattern.md

 - `Destroy` takes a pointer _reference_ so that it can set `_inst_ = nullptr`, which just helps to catch dangling ptr bugs.

 So, deriving from `Factory` we automatically get the require `Create` and `Destroy` methods which can instantiate any registered subclass by name.
-With this in mind, let's return to the `Projectile` example and 'factorify' it.
+With this in mind, let's return to the `Projectile` example and 'factorify' it:

 {% highlight cpp %}
 // in the .h